3 stakeholder management interview questions and answers

 For example, customer service or administration roles will likely focus on organisational and interpersonal skills, while more senior or management roles will focus on problem-solving abilities and leadership skills.

-Here are three examples of competency-based interview questions and how to answer them using the S.T.A.R. and C.A.R. methods:
+Here are three examples of stakeholder management interview questions and answers, using the S.T.A.R. and C.A.R. methods:

 1. Give me an example of when you used your communication skills to win over a stakeholder who was initially reluctant or hostile to your project.